BraxtonWright/Auto-Backup-Utility/README.md

 ## Startup Instructions
 To start the script, run the PowerShell script "Start.ps1" in any Powershell terminal or "AutoBackup.ps1" in a Powershell 7 terminal.
 If you get an error saying something along the lines of `(Start.ps1 or AutoBackup.ps1) cannot be loaded because running scripts is disabled on this system`, then you need to change your execution policy from either `Undefined` or `Restricted` to `RemoteSigned` for either the current user (recommend) or the local machine.
-You can view all your execution policies by running `Get-ExecutionPolicy -List` inside the Powershell terminal.
+You can view all your execution policies by running `Get-ExecutionPolicy -List` inside the Powershell terminal.<br />
 This can be done by running one of the following commands in an administrator Powershell instance `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned` or `Set-ExecutionPolicy -Scope LocalMachine RemoteSigned`.